-Compared to last year we have improved on the number of affordable homes delivered, increasing from 4 in 2022/23 to 25 in 2023/24 as well as reducing the number on our social housing register, and significantly improved completions of our disabled facilities grant work.
+Compared to last year we have improved on the number of affordable homes, reduced the number on our social housing register, and significantly improved completions of our disabled facilities grant work.
 However, the area has seen an increase in the amount of homelessness compared to last year.
 This is a growing concern for the area as preventing homelessness continues to be difficult owing to the continued lack of move on accommodation in the private and social housing sectors, combined with clients approaching the Council at crisis point.
 Bed and breakfast accommodation is having to be used which has increased and exceeds the Council target, this highlights the pressures and the lack of social / private housing available to support families.
 This will be a key area of work moving into 2024/25 and beyond.